Data Engineering

 What AWS services form the core of an enterprise data lakehouse?

-The core stack: Amazon S3 with Apache Iceberg for ACID transactions; AWS Glue for ETL and data cataloguing; Amazon Athena for serverless SQL on Iceberg tables; Amazon Redshift Serverless for high-performance warehouse workloads; AWS Lake Formation for column-level and row-level access control via LF-Tag ABAC; and Amazon EMR or Databricks on AWS for large-scale Spark processing.
+The core stack: Amazon S3 with Apache Iceberg for ACID transactions; AWS Glue for ETL, data cataloguing (Glue Data Catalog), and data quality (Glue DataBrew and Deequ); Amazon Athena for serverless SQL on S3 Iceberg tables; Amazon Redshift Serverless for high-performance warehouse workloads; AWS Lake Formation for column-level and row-level access control via LF-Tag ABAC; and Amazon EMR or Databricks on AWS for large-scale Spark processing.
 These six components form the Bronze-to-Gold medallion stack for most enterprise AWS lakehouse implementations.

 Brief Summary